-- Increased provision of ecosystem goods and services through more sustainably-managed forests and protected areas and enhancement of forest stocks - Increased revenue generation and other benefits from forests and protected areas for communities, government agencies, and private sec-tor in the Albertine Rift and West Nile Region.
-PROJECT BENEFICIARIES - Ugandan communities that depend on forest resources - Host communities in refugee hosting districts in the Albertine and West Nile region - Tourism sector stakeholders - Investors in tourism and productive forestry - Government agencies in the forest and wildlife sector and their staff through improved capacity - The vulnerable and marginalised communities including women, boys and girls as well as the historically marginalised communities of the Batwa.
-PROJECT RESPONSES TO POST-COVID-19 RECOVERY IFPA-CD project contributes to post COVID-19 recovery through investments that will create jobs and generate more revenue from tourism assets (e.g., developing tourism access infrastructure and facilities, community-based tourism, diversification of tourism products), secure Uganda's green assets through support to protection of target National Parks, Wildlife Reserves, and Central Forest Reserves), sustaining local economies and livelihoods through building infrastructure for managing human-wildlife conflicts and promoting co-existence between humans and wildlife, create employment and increase revenue from forest based industry through plantation forestry development and wood value chains.
-Project support to agroforestry interventions in refugee-hosting areas will have a direct benefit of contributing to food security.
-INSTITUTIONAL ARRANGEMENTS
+- Increased provision of ecosystem goods and services though more sustainably-managed forests and protected areas and enhancement of forest stocks - Increased revenue generation and other benefits from forests and protected areas for communities, government agencies and private sector in the Albertine Rift and West Nile Region.
+PROJECT BENEFICIARIES Ugandan communities that depend on forest resources - Host communities in refugee hosting districts in the Albertine and West Nile region - Tourism sector stakeholders - Investors in tourism and productive forestry - Government agencies in the forest and wildlife sector and their staff through improved capacity - The vulnerable and marginalised communities including women, boys and girls as well as the historically marginalised communities of the Batwa.

-The Ministry of Water and Environment (MWE) is the lead institution for overall implementation and coordination.
-The Forest Sector Support Department leads implementation on behalf of MWE and provides technical and coordination responsibility.
-National Forestry Authority leads activities within and around Central Forest Reserves and supports forest monitoring.
-Activities in and around National Parks and Wildlife Reserves are implemented by UWA (under the Ministry of Tourism, Wildlife and Antiquities).
-There will be close cooperation of the MTWA in tourism-related activities and Office of the Prime Minister in activities in the refugee-hosting areas.
-Other institutions like NGOs, Private Sector or UN agencies will be engaged to provide technical and specialist support, as appropriate.
+INSTITUTIONAL ARRANGEMENTS The Ministry of Water and Environment (MWE) is the lead institution for overall implementation and coordination.
+The FSSD leads implementation on behalf of MWE and provides technical and coordination responsibility on behalf of the MWE.
+National Forestry Authority (NFA) leads activities within CFRs and also supports forest monitoring.
+Activities in and around NPs and wildlife reserves are implemented by UWA (under MTWA).
+District Local Governments will be supported through FSSD to implement activities supporting Local Forest Reserves, forests outside protected areas, erosion control measures and household energy interventions.
+Other institutions from within Government, UN agencies, NGOs, Private Sector will be engaged to provide technical and specialist support, as appropriate.
 IFPA-CD Steering Committee: The Project is coordinated at national level by a Steering Committee co-chaired by MWE and MTWA.
-The IFPA-CD Steering Committee comprises of representatives from Government ministries and agencies, private sector, and NGOs.
+The IFPA-CD Steering Committee comprises of representatives from Government ministries and agencies, private sector, NGOs, academia/research, indigenous /minority groups and development partners.
 The Mandate of the IFPA-CD Steering Committee is policy guidance, coordination, harmonization and integration with broader national development policy, NDP III and other programmes.
+The IFPA-CD Steering Committee shall report to the Permanent Secretary MWE.
+IFPA-CD Technical Committee: A National Technical Committee (NTC) consists of technical officers from implementing institutions and representatives from districts will be established.
+Reporting to the IFPA-CD Steering Committee, the Technical Committee will oversee the technical aspects of the project and ensure technical quality and adequacy the project outputs and deliverables.
+The NTC will be chaired by the most Senior Officer nominated on the NTC, on biannual rotational basis.